-Means in column with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.
+Means in columns with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.

-3.2 Effect of Moringa olifera feeding on total protein, albumin & globulin
+3.2 Effect of Moringa oleifera feeding on total protein, albumin & globulin

 levels

-The Table 3 below presents changes in the serum total protein, albumin and globulin levels (g/dl) of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
-In the T3 group, the highest value of total protein was observed 3.38±0.11 followed by 3.09±0.09, 3.02±0.00 in T4 and T1 group.
-While the lowest value was found 2.89±0.048 in T2 group.
-Similarly, the highest value of albumin was observed 1.74±0.04 in T4 followed by 1.69±0.04, 1.68±0.06 in T3 and T1 group .While the lowest value was found 1.68±0.00 in T2 group.
-The highest value of globulin was observed 1.69±0.15 in T3 followed by1.35±0.08, 1.33±0.59 in T4 and T1 group .While the lowest value was found 1.21±0.04 in T2 group.
-Total protein and globulin was found to be statistically significant (p< 0.05).
-But albumin was found to be statistically non- significant (p>0.05) differences among the treatment and control group throughout the observation period.
+Table 3 below presents changes in the serum total protein, albumin and globulin levels (g/dL) of broiler chickens under experimentation at different levels of Moringa oleifera leaf meal treatment.
+In the T3 group, the highest value of total protein was observed to be 3.38±0.11, followed by 3.09±0.09, 3.02±0.00 in the T4 and T1 groups.
+The lowest value was found to be 2.89±0.048 in the T2 group.
+Similarly, the highest value of albumin was observed at 1.74±0.04 in T4, followed by 1.69±0.04, 1.68±0.06 in T3 and T1 group .
+The lowest value was found at 1.68±0.00 in the T2 group.
+The highest value of globulin was observed at 1.69±0.15 in T3, followed by1.35±0.08, 1.33±0.59 in T4 and T1 group .
+The lowest value was found to be 1.21±0.04 in the T2 group.
+Total protein and globulin were found to be statistically significant (p< 0.05).
+But albumin was found to be statistically nonsignificant (p>0.05) differences among the treatment and control group throughout the observation period.

-According to Campbell (2004) the normal value of serum total protein of healthy broiler is (2.5 and 4.5 g/dl).
-The values of serum total protein obtained in current study however fell within the normal range, an indication of nutritional adequacy of the dietary proteins in this experiment.
-Makanjuola et al. (2014) reported that 0.2%, 0.4% and 0.6% Moringa leaf meal did not influence the serum total protein, albumin and globulin of broilers which support our findings.
-Elkloub et al. (2015), did study on Moringa leaf meal inclusion on quail diets causes significant increase in total protein and globulin but albumin/ globulin ratio in all dietary treatments appeared to be decreased in Moringa supplemented quail diet.
+According to Campbell (2004), the normal value of serum total protein of healthy broilers is (2.5 and 4.5 g/dl).
+The values of serum total protein obtained in the current study, however, fell within the normal range, an indication of nutritional adequacy of the dietary proteins in this experiment.
+Makanjuola et al. (2014) reported that 0.2%, 0.4% and 0.6% Moringa leaf meal did not influence the serum total protein, albumin and globulin of broilers, which supports our findings.
+Elkloub et al. (2015), did study of Moringa leaf meal inclusion on quail diets, causing a significant increase in total protein and globulin, but the albumin/ globulin ratio in all dietary treatments appeared to be decreased in Moringa-supplemented quail diets.

-Table 3: Effect of Moringa olifera feeding on total protein, albumin & globulin levels,
+Table 3: Effect of feeding Moringa oleifera leaf mealon total protein, albumin & globulin levels,

 g/dl (Mean ± SE) in serum at 42 days of broilers